sebastianferragut/U.S.-Power-Outage-Analysis/README.md

 # Introduction

 This project involved analysis of a dataset with major power outages in the US from Jan 2000 - Jul 2016.
-The dataset was accessed through Purdue at https://engineering.purdue.edu/LASCI/research-data/outages.
+The dataset was accessed through [Purdue](https://engineering.purdue.edu/LASCI/research-data/outages.).

 The dataset has a wide variety of information on the major outages, including but not limited to characteristics of the states in the continental U.S. such as climate and consumption patterns.